Hair product build up and styling mistakes causing dandruff

 GET RID OF THE BUILD-UP

-Build-up can trap potentially irritating substances on the scalp.
-Over time, it might even break down into potentially irritating substances, which can damage the scalp.
+Build-up can trap potentially bothersome substances on the scalp.
+Over time, it might even break down into substances that can damage the scalp.

 As the scalp’s outer layer becomes damaged, it further weakens the skin’s natural defences, causing you to lose more essential moisture and further drying out the scalp.